ncmreynolds/retroTerm/documentation/readme.md

 1. [Memory management](#memory-management)
 1. [Known-issues](#known-issues)

-## Initialisation and housekeeping
+# Initialisation and housekeeping

-With no dependencies, all you need to include the library is a standard #include.
+With no dependencies beyond usual internal libraries of the Arduino core, all you need to include the library is a standard #include.
 You should then declare an instance of the class, here it is called 'terminal' but it can be whatever you wish.

 ```c++
 #include <retroTerm.h>